3 Ways To Battle The “Everything Irritates Me” Attitude

 That’s right!
-There is no law that would enforce someone to “not be a jerk” or “to not act like a jerk”.
+There is no law that would enforce someone to “not be rude” or “to not act rudely”.
 Of course, there are many things they should be doing (for example: don’t make others wait, don’t think about themselves only, don’t lie to others etc.), because invisible social rules exist and we expect everyone to follow them.

 But essentially, there’s almost nothing that can force a person to follow these rules and you should never expect them to.
 Some people just want to ignore everyone’s expectations or they have really broken personalities.
 It’s unavoidable.